Course Coordinator (Storrs): Katie Hall

 - Use integrals/antiderivatives to solve problems, like finding cost from marginal cost, net change from a rate of change, or the area under or between curves.

 We will show demos in class using Desmos.com, a free online graphing calculator.
 This is allowed (and encouraged) on all exams.
+No other calculators are allowed on Exams.

 - The homework for Math 1071 is assigned online using the online home work system WebAssign.
 To access your homework online you must go to Husky CT.